 The levels themselves were reduced in size as well, shrinking down to a manageable 12-20,000 game units (the size of an Uncharted Level if folded into a sandbox).
 This change allowed the team to have more control with moment-to-moment action.
 At the original scale, the only way to populate non-critical areas would’ve been procedurally, which risked being repetitive and uninspiring.

 The third iteration occurred when the project moved to Raleigh.
 The total levels were only reduced by one, but the scale of each level was downsized to 10-12,000 game units (somewhere in the ballpark of a Gears of War level).
 The change was due to technical reasons.
-With all of the sheer destruction we were estimating, anything larger wouldn’t fit in memory.
+With all of the sheer destruction we were estimating, anything larger wouldn’t fit in tech performance or memory.

 When SDIF was first announced, modern warfare in mainstream games were still relatively new.
 Since 2009, it’s been full embraced (some would say exploited to sell more games).
 I hope the stories behind SDIF are presented in some meaningful way in the future.
 If production was restarted, technical concerns and controversial issues would be less of an issue now.
 SDIF was always about the real people and their stories, rather than flashy explosions and body count.